samuelcolvin/email-forward/README.md

 # docker-postfix-forward

-email forwarding with a tiny alpine linux docker image running postfix
+email forwarding with a tiny alpine linux docker image running postfix.

+## Settings

+Copy `env.sh.template` to `env.sh` and configure the settings.

+To "activate" those settings run `eval $(cat env.sh)`.

-# Testing
+## Testing

 To build

     docker build -t postfix-forward .

-To run locally
+To run locally (with environment variables set):

     docker run -t -i --rm=true -p=8025:25 postfix-forward

-Modify then run the test script

-    ./test.py

-You can then test with `./test.py`
+You can then test with `./test.py local`

-# Deploying
+## Deploying

 Roughly run

-    export AWS_ACCESS_KEY_ID="<your aws access key>"
-    export AWS_SECRET_ACCESS_KEY="<your aws secret key>"
-    export AWS_DEFAULT_REGION=eu-west=1
+    eval $(cat env.sh)
     ./create-iam-policy-logs.sh
     ./create-host.sh
     eval $(docker-machine env docker-postfix)
     ./create-container.sh

-See those files for more details.
+Log into AWS, then:
+* go to ec2 > "Security Groups" and add ports 25, 465, 587 to the "docker-machine" secuity group.
+* go to ec2 > "Elastic IPs", allocate a new ip and associate it with the "docker-postfix" instance.

+You'll need to run `docker-machine egenerate-certs docker-postfix` once you assign the new ip.

+You should